coldshrine/study-notes/talks/how-to-make-a-sandwich.md

 ### Purpoise feedback
 Trained based on rewards.
 When you give feedback with just goodness.
 People are really kind to please you beyond what you asked for.

+This is really useful when you are starting out and probably everything else is being done wrong, is important to start with something.